 Age Discrimination in Employment

-Note: In addition to the ADEA, another federal law prohibiting age discrimination in employment is the Older Workers' Benefit Protection Act, which makes it illegal for employers to use an employee's age as a basis for discrimination in benefits and retirement.
+In addition to the ADEA, another federal law prohibiting age discrimination in employment is the Older Workers' Benefit Protection Act, which makes it illegal for employers to use an employee's age as a basis for discrimination in benefits and retirement.
+Also, see Federal Employment Discrimination for a general overview of anti-discrimination laws.

 Provisions of the ADEA